-But rest assured, with a cat litter for oil stains, you’ll be ready for anything.
+But rest assured, with cat litter for oil stains, you’ll be ready for anything.

 The Ability To Absorb Liquid:

-It is important to choose a kitty litter which is highly absorbent.
+It is important to choose kitty litter that is highly absorbent.

 A good kitty litter should be able to absorb as much liquid as possible without leaving any stains behind on your floor or furniture in your home.